rojasarah/fraud-detection-ml/README.md

 ---

-### Results
+## Results Interpretation

-- Metrics: AUC, Recall, Precision
+- The model achieves strong AUC performance, indicating good discrimination between fraud and non-fraud cases.
+- Recall at 5% FPR was prioritized due to the nature of fraud detection.
-- Observed trade-offs between recall and false positives
+- Trade-off observed: improving recall increases false positives.

 ---